etherealvisage/cpsc301/docs/test-strategy.md

 necessary to construct the overall client-side application environmenet).
-To perform these automated tests, we will use our server-side unit test suite to invoke Apache Bench, parsing the results to ensure the performance metrics described in our requirements document are met (i.e., a sub-500 ms response time when serving 20 requests per second).
+To perform these automated tests, we will use our server-side unit test suite to invoke Apache Bench, parsing the results to ensure the performance metrics described in our requirements document are met (i.e. a sub-500 ms response time when serving 20 requests per second).

 Given the thick-client nature of our project, the server is far from the lone